skip to main content

 click for a larger image of item #29952, Screenplay of Going After Cacciato 1996.
 Typescripts of O'Nan's screenplay based on Tim O'Brien's National Book Award-winning Vietnam novel.
 Two clean copies, each signed by O'Nan on the title page.
 126 pages each, and in a Kinko's box that is hand-labeled "Going After Cacciato/ 27 August 96/ Original - Top/ Copy - Bottom."
 The screenplays are fine; the box has two broken corners.
 This same year, O'Brien provided a jacket blurb for O'Nan's highly regarded Vietnam novel The Names of the Dead.
 Several years back it was rumored that Cacciato would be filmed, with Nick Cassevetes as director, and with a different screenwriter.
 For now, we have only O'Nan's vision. [#029952] SOLD

 click for a larger image of item #915763, Working Copy of Kentucky Straight (Castle Rock), Bella Luna, (1992).
-Copyedited typeset sheets for an apparently never-produced limited edition of Offutt's first book, a collection of stories published in 1992 as a paperback original in the Vintage Contemporaries series.
-One full set (140 pages) and five partial sets (approximately 270 pages).
-With copyeditor's marks throughout.
-8-1/2" x 11" sheets, printed on rectos only.
+An apparently never-produced limited edition of Offutt's first book, which was a collection of stories published in 1992 as a paperback original in the Vintage Contemporaries series.
+Offered here are copyedited, typeset sheets: one full set (140 pages) and five partial sets (approximately 270 pages).
+8-1/2" x 11" sheets, printed on rectos only, with copyeditor's marks throughout.
+Offutt's book received high praise from critics; on the strength of it and his 1993 memoir, The Same River Twice, he was named one of the "20 best young American writers" by Granta magazine in 1996.
 A few marks where rubber bands once lay; near fine, in manuscript box.
-Offutt's book received high praise from critics; on the strength of it and his 1993 memoir, The Same River Twice, he was named one of the "20 best young American writers" by Granta magazine.
-Presumably unique. [#915763] $750
+Presumably unique. [#915763] SOLD

 click for a larger image of item #25153, I Was an Adventuress Los Angeles, 20th Century Fox, 1940.
 The revised shooting final screenplay, dated December 15, 1939, although with 24 pages of colored inserts dating from January and February, 1940.
 Machine stamped "copy #1," belonging to the producer Darryl F. Zanuck.
 This was one of the two screenplays that O'Hara worked on from September to December 1939 and shared screenplay credits for, in this case with Karl Tunberg and Don Ettlinger.
 The movie was produced by Zanuck, and starred Vera Zorina, Erich von Stroheim and Peter Lorre.
 Quarto; mimeographed pages with blue revision sheets inserted.
 Near fine in printed studio wrappers.
 Rare. [#025153] $2,000